 This guide will help you create your first runbook in Transposit.
-A runbook in Transposit includes written documentation and interactive actions.
+A runbook in Transposit includes written documentation and interactive workflows.
 All runbooks in Transposit are written in Markdown and backed by git.

 #) is your runbook header and title, so go ahead and give that a new, descriptive name like "First runbook."

 /transpositcommand to get bring up the runbooks modal.

 Now that you've created your first runbook, you can expand on it.
 Transposit has a pre-built set of workflow applications that you can create workflows with and add to create actionable, multi-step runbooks.

 Runbook steps are defined by second-level headings (

 ##).
 Text following a second-level heading describes and contains information about a runbook step.
 Steps do not need to be followed linearly.
 Some runbooks might use steps as non-linear sections of a runbook.
 The runbook's table of contents is made up of each of the runbook's steps.
 To divide information within a step, you can use a third-level heading (

 If you don't see a workflow application that fits your needs, check out how to create your first workflow.